 Teachers will want to carefully instruct students in the use of significant details, description, dialogue, monologue and pacing of events, in order to develop characters, tone, tension and suspense.
 Making use of mentor texts for narrative instruction means teachers must “read like writers”–always considering the author’s craft, always on the look-out for good mentor texts.
 Mentor texts can come from a variety of sources–picture books, novels, plays, newspapers, blogs, and Internet sites.
 Being familiar with grade-level Writing Standards can help teachers to focus on those mentor texts particular to the needs of their classrooms.
 In addition to the use of mentor texts, teachers can also model writing by composing narrative texts and “thinking out loud” about the creative process.
 As always, teachers will want to use the Gradual Release of Responsibility framework to support students in their learning.
 After explicit instruction and modeling, students benefit from shared writing experiences, guided writing experiences, and collaborative practice with frequent descriptive feedback around lesson learning targets.
 Peer and teacher conferencing about writing can help students to fine tune their writing and stretch their thinking.

 Above are some examples from the Common Core Appendix C. These examples show the expectations for student narrative writing.
 You can also find student writing samples at Achieve the Core.

 One of the foremost authorities in narrative writing, Lucy Calkins, has produced a series of videos for the Reading and Writing Project website.
 In these two videos, see how teachers work with students on their narrative endings in K-2 and in 6th grade.
 Notice the explicit instruction and use of mentor texts.

-You can study the other videos in this series on narrative writing by clicking here.
+You can also study the other videos in this series on narrative writing.

 Graphic organizers can support students as they learn to organize events, develop characters, or add details and description in their narrative writing.
 Here are a few samples: